alexei-petru/ap-portfolio/README.md

 - form animation ufo start:fligh in, formSend:fligh out
 - ufo animation form yellow/blue/green/red fly
 - add contact info popover "feel free to contact...."

+### Documentation

+`Styled-components`

+- error "React does not recognize the `isMessageSended` prop on a DOM element", solution : custom atributes need to be passed with $ prefix to not be passed to DOM